 Alternatively: Exchange sesame and mango butter for olive oil –

 Additives: Calendula water (I boiled dried calendula in water for 20 min, and used it for liquid) and Tea Tree essential oil.

 Ghee soap for dry and irritated skin

-This really happened by accident, because I didn’t have enough oil to complete my recipe and I was walking around my kitchen and then suddenly realised – Ghee is fat!
+This really happened by accident, because I didn’t have enough oil to complete my recipe and I was walking around my kitchen and then suddenly realized – Ghee is fat!
 Ended up loving the soap I made so much that I think I will definitely make it again.
-In this soap I also used Calendula infused Coconut oil, which gives a yellow hue to the soap as well as add soothing and calming properties of Calendula.
-Ghee is supposed to be a great moisturiser and I’ve heard of women here in India using it directly on the skin.
+In this soap, I also used Calendula infused Coconut oil, which gives a yellow hue to the soap as well as adds soothing and calming properties of Calendula.
+Ghee is supposed to be a great moisturizer and I’ve heard of women here in India using it directly on the skin.

 - 30% Calendula infused Coconut oil (infused for 3 weeks)